vinaydhegde/testdriven-site/src/_posts/blog/2018-04-16-tdd-with-react-jest-and-enzyme-part-one.md

 import React from 'react';
 import PropTypes from 'prop-types';

-const Display = ({displayValue}) => <div className="display-container" />;
+const Display = ({ displayValue }) => <div className="display-container" />;

-Display.propTypes = {displayValue: PropTypes.string.isRequired};
+Display.propTypes = { displayValue: PropTypes.string.isRequired };

 export default Display;
 ```

-> [prop-types](https://github.com/facebook/prop-types) allow us to document the intended types of properties passed to our components as well as throw warnings, during development, if the types passed to the component do not match the props contained in the `ComponentName.propTypes` object.
+> [prop-types](https://github.com/facebook/prop-types) allow us to document the intended types of properties passed to our components as well as throw warnings during development, if the types passed to the component do not match the props contained in the `ComponentName.propTypes` object.

 Adding the component to *Display.jsx* will pass the `Display` shallow render test but with a `prop-type` warning.
 The `Calculator › should render the Display component` test should still fail, though: